rvcgeeks/Rvc-TCP-Station/README.md

 2) SIGTSTP (ctrl + 'z')
 3) SIGQUIT (ctrl + '\\')
 <br>
-Server ignores following signals if any client is online, else terminated.<br>
+Server ignores above signals if any client is online, else terminated.<br>
-Client ignores the following signals by default.
+Client ignores above signals by default.

 ### Fatal termination signals:
 1) SIGKILL
 2) SIGABRT
 3) SIGTERM
 <br>
-Server closes all active connections and threads and terminates on following signals.<br>
+Server closes all active connections and threads and terminates on above signals.<br>
-Client closes connection with server and listner thread and terminates on following signals.
+Client closes connection with server and listner thread and terminates on above signals.

 ## Operation Screenshots